 As you go further north, and through another gate, evidence of past mining activity is all around.
 Tilberthwaite and Hodge Close were significant open slate mines in the 19th century and the huge spoil heaps of slate are the most obvious remains.
 The industry declined through the 20th century and the quarries have been closed for decades now.

 The track descends round a left hand bend to a woodland glade.
-Ignore the track going off to the right and stay left heading north to Little Langdale.
+Ignore the track going off to the right (NY 313020) and stay left heading north to Little Langdale.
 After another kilometre you arrive at the bridge and ford over the River Brathay.
 Turn left along the old quarry road and after a further 0.5 km or 0.3 miles you reach the delightful and ancient Slater Bridge, a 17th century packhorse bridge which, as its name implies, was built to serve the nearby slate quarries.